What Is Cost Basis?

 Cost Basis for Investments

-- Specific identification: With this option, you can choose which shares you want to sell based on their cost basis.
-By picking shares with a higher purchase price, you can minimize your realized gain on the sale and reduce your tax liability.
-While FIFO is the default in many cases, you can specify with your broker that you want to use the specific identification method instead.
+- Specific identification: This method lets you choose which shares to sell based on their individual cost basis.
+By selecting shares with a higher purchase price, you can reduce your taxable gain on the sale.
+You'll need to instruct your broker to use this method rather than the default.

-- Average cost, single category: If you own shares in a mutual fund, this method is the default.
-You'll calculate your cost basis by averaging the cost of all the shares you have and then multiplying it by the number of shares you're selling.
+- Average cost, single category: The default method for mutual fund shares, this approach averages the cost of all shares you own, then multiplies that average by the number of shares you're selling.

 Cost Basis for a Home